-In December 2009, the EPA issued an -Enathgerment Finding" under the Clean Air Act, determining that emissions of GHGs present an endangerment to public health and the environment because emissions of such gases may be contributing to warming of the earth's atmosphere and other climatic changes.
+In December 2009, the EPA issued an "Endangerment Finding" under the Clean Air Act, determining that emissions of GHGs present an endangerment to public health and the environment because emissions of such gases may be contributing to warming of the earth's atmosphere and other climatic changes.
 Based on these findings, the EPA has begun adopting and implementing regulations to restrict emissions of GHGs and require reporting by certain regulated facilities on an annual basis.
+The EPA's authority to regulate GHGs has been upheld by the U.S. Supreme Court.

 Both Houses of the United States Congress also have considered adopting legislation to reduce emissions of GHGs.
-However, Congress has not yet enacted federal climate change legislation.
+Although Congress has not yet enacted federal climate change legislation, numerous states and municipalities have adopted laws and policies on climate change.

-The adoption of federal or state climate change legislation or regulatory programs to reduce emissions of GHGs could require us to incur increased capital and operating costs, with resulting impact on product price and demand.
+The adoption of federal, state or local climate change legislation or regulatory programs to reduce emissions of GHGs could require us to incur increased capital and operating costs, with resulting impact on product price and demand.
 We cannot predict whether or in what form climate change legislation provisions and renewable energy standards may be enacted.
 In addition, a possible consequence of climate change is increased volatility in seasonal temperatures.
 It is difficult to predict how the market for our fuels would be affected by increased temperature volatility, although if there is an overall trend of warmer temperatures, it could adversely affect our business.